Xayah-Hina/Xayah-Hina/README.md

 ### Hey, there 👋

-- " Graphics is awesome. "
+- " Every graphics programmer should have a pet ray-tracer. "